 Conducting meetings:

-Agenda: The President will circulate the agenda items one week prior to the board meeting.
+Agenda: The President or Secretary will circulate the agenda items one week prior to the board meeting.
 All members will have an opportunity to add items.
 The final agenda will be struck by the President

 Any MPOA member or external person or body may request items to be put on the agenda.
-The Director of Communications and/or the President should inform their fellow Directors that such a request has been made
+The Secretary and/or the President should inform their fellow Directors that such a request has been made

 Items for the agenda which will require substantive discussion, normally will be assigned a lead presenter (often the requester) who is responsible for preparing any material and making best effort to get this material to the Board for distribution with the agenda at least one week before the meeting